raya77/target.en/help/c-recommendations/c-algorithms/create-new-algorithm.md

    |Cart-Based|(Coming Soon) Make recommendations based on the user's cart contents.|<ul><li>People Who Viewed These, Viewed Those</li><li>People Who Viewed These, Bought Those</li><li>People Who Bought These, Bought Those</li></ul>|
    |[!UICONTROL Custom Criteria]|Make recommendations based on a custom file you upload.|<ul><li>Custom Algorithm</li></ul>|

-   For more information about basing criteria on a key, see [Base the recommendation on a recommendation key](/help/c-recommendations/c-algorithms/base-the-recommendation-on-a-recommendation-key.md).
-For more information about recommendation logic options, see [Criteria](/help/c-recommendations/c-algorithms/algorithms.md).

    >[!NOTE]
    >